davidhwyllie/findNeighbour4/README.md

 * Internally, it has been refactored into four components, managing the web server, in-memory storage, on-disc storage, and clustering.
 * It is only accessible via a RESTful endpoint.
 The xmlrpc API included with findNeighbour2 has been removed.

+# Comparison with findNeighbour3
+The server has been much more heavily tested, and is much faster.
+Production use of findNeighbour3 is not recommended.

 # More information
 [Set up and unit testing](doc/HowToTest.md)
 [Endpoints](doc/rest-routes.md)